Come and enjoy a weekend dedicated to our six period gardens over the weekend of 24 – 25 June 2017.

 Information for visitors

-Visitors with access requirements are advised to contact the Museum in advance of their visit, to discuss the easiest way to access the site.
+Visitors with disabilities are advised to contact the Museum in advance of their visit, to discuss the easiest way to access the site.